Are you using the Facebook Pixel correctly?

 To check that the pixel is working, go to your website and load a page.

 Then head back to the “Pixels” tab in Ads Manager and in the top right next to details it should have a green dot and say when the pixel was last active.

 You can also use the Facebook Pixel Helper Chrome browser extension just to be sure.

 Step 4: How to build your website custom audience in Facebook Ads Manager.

 Now that you have created your pixel and installed it on your site, it’s time to create a custom audience of people who have been visiting your website.

-Go to your Ads Manager and select “Pixels”.
-In your pixel dashboard click on “Create Custom Audience”.
+Go to your Ads Manager and select “Audiences”.
+In your audiences dashboard click on “Create Custom Audience”.
+The custom audience creation window will now appear.

 Click on Website and then a pop up will then appear that looks something like this:

 For now we will create the most basic website custom audience that is, everyone who visits your site.

 In the last: You can change the number of days field from 30 up to a maximum of 180 days.
-But bare in mind that if you are running a retargeting campaign the greater the number of days from someone last visiting your site the lower the CTR.
+That will create the largest audience as it is the longest duration.

-Audience name: give your audience a name such as Blog Traffic (Last 30 Days).
+Audience name: give your audience a name such as All Traffic – Last 180 Days.

 Click create audience.

-You’ll then see a message that’s says your audience is being created.
-To view your new audience go to the “Audiences” tab the same way you navigated to the “Pixels” tab.
+You’ll then see a message that says your audience is being created.
+It will take 2-3 days for Facebook to show you the audience size but it will be available to use within a few hours.
+To view your new audience go to the “Audiences”.

 To recap then:

-Step 1 is to create your Facebook pixel in your Ads Manager by navigating to the “Pixels” section under the “Assets” tab.
+Step 1 is to create your Facebook pixel in your Ads Manager by navigating to the “Data Sources” section in Events Manager,

 Step 2 is to install it on your website, if you are using WordPress you can do so easily with the PixeYourSite plugin and just your Pixel ID.